-English, Maths, Verbal and Non-Verbal Reasoning, for Grammar and Independent Schools
+English, Maths, Verbal and Non-Verbal Reasoning, for Grammar and Independent School 11+ Exams

-But how can you be sure that it’s going to teach your children the right things?
+But how can you be sure that they are going to teach your children the right things?

-How do you know that it really matches the requirements for 11 plus?
+How do you know that they really match the requirements for 11-plus?

 Until now, nobody has made a proper attempt to list the most useful materials in a single place.